Senators say they are 'close' to a deal on DACA, border security

-WASHINGTON — One day after a televised meeting between nearly two dozen lawmakers and President Donald Trump, a group of bipartisan senators say they are increasingly optimistic about a deal on a handful of immigration issues that include border security and a solution on the future of thousands of undocumented immigrants currently caught in legal limbo.
+WASHINGTON — One day after a televised meeting between nearly two dozen lawmakers and President Donald Trump, a group of bipartisan senators said they were increasingly optimistic about a deal on a handful of immigration issues that include border security and a solution on the future of thousands of undocumented immigrants currently caught in legal limbo.

 Sen. Jeff Flake, R-Ariz., one of the six senators working on a deal, said Wednesday morning that they are “close” to an agreement.
 After an afternoon meeting with a group working on the deal, Flake emerged saying they “are closer.”